 8.A.23 The Basigin (Basigin) Family

-Basigin precursor protein of man is also called CD147, 5F7, emmprin, leukocyte activation antigen, MP, (tumor-derived) collagenase stimulating factor, and extracellular matrix metalloproteinase inhibitor.
+Basigin precursor protein of humans is also called CD147, 5F7, emmprin, leukocyte activation antigen, MP, (tumor-derived) collagenase stimulating factor, and extracellular matrix metalloproteinase inhibitor.
 It is a chaperone glycoprotein with an N-terminal leader peptide that is probably removed by proteolysis after secretion.
 It has a second TMS near its C-terminus.
 Additionally, it has two IGcan immunoglobulin-like cell adhesion domains (positions 20-110 and 220-310).
 The protein directs transporters such as MCT1, MCT2.
 MCT3 amd MCT4 but not MCT8 (2.A.1.13) to the plasma membrane and remains bound to them, being required for activity and for sensitivity to inhibition by organomercurials (Wilson et al., 2005; Halestrap 2013).
 It appears to regulate complex I activity and apoptosis in mitochondria by interacting with mitochondrial NDUFS6 (Luo et al. 2014).
 It has many homologues in vertebrate and invertebrate animals, and several of these have been functionaly characterized.
 The role of basigin in regulating many transporters has been reviewed (Muramatsu 2016).
 The basigin Ig-I domain mediates interactions with monocarboxylate transporters (MCTs, TC# 2.A.1.13) which are required for the transporter to reach the plasma membrane during biogenesis and also affects the activities of these transporters (Köpnick et al. 2021).
 Plasmodium yoelii erythrocyte binding like protein interacts with basigin, an erythrocyte surface protein (Yuguchi et al. 2021).

 Contactin 2, a glycosylphosphatidylinositol-anchored neuronal membrane protein, and another transmembrane protein called contactin associated protein-like 2 (CNTNAP2 alias CASPR2) are together necessary to maintain voltage-gated potassium channels at the juxtaparanodal region.
 CNTN2 knockout mice were previously reported to suffer from spontaneous seizures and mutations in the CNTNAP2 gene have been described to cause myoclonic tremor and epilepsy in humans (Stogmann et al. 2013).